Claude Harmon: Professional career

 From 1945 to 1978, Harmon was the head professional at Winged Foot Golf Club in Mamaroneck, New York, and also served as the winter professional for many years at the Seminole Golf Club in Juno Beach, Florida.
-In 1959, he was hired as the head professional at Thunderbird Country Club in Rancho Mirage, California, where he served for over a decade, and finally took a club job in Texas in the Houston area.
 In 1959, Harmon played in the U.S. Open at Winged Foot and placed third.
-He was one of the few close friends of legendary star Ben Hogan, and the two played together frequently and worked together on their games.

-Death

-Harmon died of heart failure following surgery in Houston at the age 73, and is interred at Desert Memorial Park in Cathedral City, California.
-He is a member of the World Golf Teachers' Hall of Fame and the PGA of America Hall of Fame.
+In 1959, he was hired as the head professional at Thunderbird Country Club in Rancho Mirage, California, where he served for over a decade.
+Lastly, he took a club job in Texas in the Houston area.

-Personal
+Personal life

-Harmon's sons Claude, Jr. (Butch), Craig, and Bill all occupy spots in Golf Digest's "top 50 teachers" list.
+Harmon had four sons.
+All of them became golf instructors.
+His son Claude Harmon Jr. − better known as Butch Harmon − is among the most famous golf coaches of all time and has served as the coach for Greg Norman and Tiger Woods.
+In addition, his sons Craig and Bill have been noted in Golf Digest's "top 50 teachers" list.
 His third eldest son Dick (1947–2006) was also a top golf instructor, as is grandson Claude Harmon III.

+Harmon was one of the few close friends of legendary star Ben Hogan, and the two played together frequently and worked together on their games.

+Harmon died of heart failure following surgery in Houston, Texas at the age 73.